kHarshit/poems/_texts/v-speech.md

 *[veteran]: experienced
 *[vicariously]: indirectly
-*[vicissitudes]: an unpleasant change of circumstances or fortune *[visage]: the appearance conveyed by a person's face *[veneer]: covering
+*[vicissitudes]: an unpleasant change of circumstances or fortune *[visage]: the appearance conveyed by a person's face, countenance *[veneer]: covering
 *[vanity]: feelings of excessive pride or vain *[vestige]: remnant